Dramarama: 1981–1994

-As an expression of gratitude to both Bingenheimer and Fields, the band gave Robbie Fields their recording of the New York Dolls' song "Private World" for inclusion on the CD The Best of Rodney on The Roq, released in 1987 and re-released in 1992 through Rhino Records.
+As an expression of gratitude to both Bingenheimer and Fields, the band gave Fields their recording of the New York Dolls' song "Private World" for inclusion on the CD The Best of Rodney on The Roq, released in 1987 and re-released in 1992 through Rhino Records.

 The recording sessions for Stuck in Wonderamaland produced enough material for three albums.
 Easdale and Carter decided to again try a foreign release.
 Thus, Looking Through..., a 14-song album, was released in Europe by The Bent Backed Tulips, both pseudonym and album title in reference to lyrics from the Beatles' "Glass Onion".
 Looking Through... was re-released in the U.S. through eggBERT Records with extra tracks, increasing the number of songs to 20.

 The band then signed with Chameleon distributor Elektra and released 1991's Vinyl.
-Backed by a major label for the first time, Dramarama got nationwide airplay with the singles "Haven't Got a Clue" (which also was on a CD included with the Sega CD video game system in the United States) and "What Are We Gonna Do?".
+Backed by a major label for the first time, Dramarama received nationwide airplay with the singles "Haven't Got a Clue" (which also was on a CD included with the Sega CD video game system in the United States) and "What Are We Gonna Do?".
 The album's production with Don Smith added to the success of the LP.
 Vinyl included contributions from Mick Taylor, Jim Keltner, Benmont Tench, and Brian Macleod of Wire Train.

 After Vinyl, a limited-edition, 17-song CD titled The Days of Wayne and Roses (The Trash Tapes) was made available to members of the Dramarama fan club.
 It included the band's early recordings together as well as songs that were dropped from their early albums, a couple of live performances, and one song exclusive (at the time) to the disc.

-The band's final release on Elektra, 1993's Hi-Fi Sci-Fi, was a favorite among both critics and fans, and it remains a cult staple.
+The band's final release on Elektra, 1993's Hi-Fi Sci-Fi, was well received among both critics and fans.
 Clem Burke, who had joined the band for the Vinyl tour, appears on this album, and backing vocal contributions include Dwight Twilley and Sylvain Sylvain.
 After the tours, the group split.